Theatre

 '2066' imagines a future without universal healthcare and the impossible decisions this leaves a mother and her daughter.
 Directed by Dani Parr, with Sophie Melville as Eve and Sara Goddard as Kara.

 An immersive multi-story speculation on need, greed and good intentions, HOME TRUTHS is revealed through the world premieres of nine short plays by some of the UK’s most exciting playwrights: Sonali Bhattacharyya, Lin Coghlan, EV Crowe, Anders Lustgarten, Nessah Muthy, Chris O’Connell, Stef Smith, David Watson and Heathcote Williams with Sarah Woods.
+My play ‘Slummers’ explored the challenges faced by a working class family during the Victorian slum clearances.

-The Invisible Boy |Kiln Theatre
+The Invisible Boy - Kiln Theatre

 Written for a young company in Wembley Park as part of Kiln Theatre's 'Mapping Brent' festival, The Invisible Boy is a funny, spooky look at how complicated things can get when you’re a teenage boy.